-- · a limited availability of market quotations for our securities; - reduced liquidity for our securities; - a determination that the Common Stock is a "penny stock" which will require brokers trading in the Common Stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our securities; - · a limited amount of news and analyst coverage; and - · a decreased ability to issue additional securities or obtain additional financing in the future.
+- a limited availability of market quotations for our securities; - reduced liquidity for our securities; - a determination that the Common Stock is a "penny stock" which will require brokers trading in the Common Stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our securities; - · a limited amount of news and analyst coverage; and - a decreased ability to issue additional securities or obtain additional financing in the future.

 The National Securities Markets Improvement Act of 1996, which is a federal statute, prevents or preempts the states from regulating the sale of certain securities, which are referred to as "covered securities."
 Because the Common Stock and Public Warrants are listed on the NYSE, the Common Stock and Public Warrants qualify as covered securities.
 Although the states are preempted from regulating the sale of our securities, the federal statute does allow the states to investigate companies if there is a suspicion of fraud, and, if there is a finding of fraudulent activity, then the states can regulate or bar the sale of covered securities in a particular case.
-While we are not aware of a state having used these powers to prohibit or restrict the sale of securities issued by blank check companies, other than the state of Idaho, certain state securities regulators view blank check companies unfavorably and might use these powers, or threaten to use these powers, to hinder the sale of securities of blank check companies in their states.
-Further, if we were no longer listed on the NYSE, our securities would not be covered securities and we would be subject to regulation in each state in which we offer our securities.
+While we are not aware of a state having used these powers to prohibit or restrict the sale of securities is subpliced by blank check companies, other than the state of Idaho, certain state securities regulators view blank check companies unfavorably and might use these powers, or threaten to use these powers, to hinder the sale of securities of blank check companies in their states.
+Further, if we were no longer listed on the NYSE, our securities.